 Hydrogen sulfide also occurs naturally in sewers, manure pits, well water, oil and gas wells, and volcanoes.
 Because it is heavier than air, hydrogen sulfide can collect in low-lying and enclosed spaces, such as manholes, sewers, and underground telephone vaults.
 Its presence makes work in confined spaces potentially very dangerous.

 The health effects of hydrogen sulfide depend on how much H2S a worker breathes and for how long.
 However, many effects are seen even at low concentrations.
 Effects range from mild, headaches or eye irritation, to very serious, unconsciousness and death.

-Hydrogen sulfide exposure addressed in specific OSHA standards for General Industry, Shipyard Employment and Construction.
+Hydrogen sulfide exposure addressed in specific OSHA standards for general Industry, maritime, and construction.

 Provides links and references to additional resources related to hydrogen sulfide.

 Hydrogen sulfide is one of the leading causes of workplace gas inhalation deaths in the United States.
 According to the Bureau of Labor Statistics (BLS), hydrogen sulfide caused 60 worker deaths between 2001 and 2010.